airspeed-velocity/asv/docs/source/asv.conf.json.rst

 The commits after which the regression search in `asv publish` should start looking for regressions.

-The value is a dictionary mapping benchmark regexps to commit identifiers.
+The value is a dictionary mapping benchmark identifier regexps to commits after which to look for regressions.
+The benchmark identifiers are of the form ``benchmark_name(parameters)@branch``, where ``(parameters)`` is present only for parameterized benchmarks.
 If the commit identifier is `null`, regression detection for the matching benchmark is skipped.
 The default is to start from the first commit with results.

 Example::

     "regressions_first_commits": {
         ".*": "v0.1.0",
         "benchmark_1": "80fca08d",
-        "benchmark_2": null,
+        "benchmark_2@master": null,
     }

 In this case, regressions are detected only for commits after tag ``v0.1.0`` for all benchmarks.
-For ``benchmark_1``, regressions are detected only after the commit given, and for ``benchmark_2`` regression detection is skipped completely.
+For ``benchmark_1``, regression detection is further limited to commits after the commit given, and for ``benchmark_2``, regression detection is skipped completely in the ``master`` branch.